silq-lang/silq/README.md

 Silq is a high-level programming language for quantum computing with a strong static type system.
 More information: https://silq.ethz.ch

+## Installation
+To install without building from source, see: https://silq.ethz.ch/install

 ## Build Instructions

 ### GNU/Linux and OSX